 Usually, Sky Bus follows the next schedule: leaves every 15 minutes from 6 A.M. to 10 P.M. and every 45 minutes from 10 P.M. to 6 A.M.
 The ticket costs UAH 80.
 Another way to get to the capital is taxi, either from the ones that are present at the airport or taxi services like Uber or Uklon.
 It will cost about UAH 240-400, depending on the destination and taxi service.

-Currently, most popular airlines like United, Lufthansa, Turkish Airlines and Ukrainian Airlines offer flights from New York, Chicago, Washington DC, Dallas and Houston with one or more stops at the major transportation points in Europe.
+Currently, the most popular airlines to travel to Ukraine are United, Lufthansa, Turkish Airlines and Ukrainian Airlines.
+They offer flights from New York, Chicago, Washington DC, Dallas and Houston with one or more stops at the major transportation points in Europe.
 Unfortunately, non-stop flight routes of travel to Ukraine are hard to find from the US.
 Ukrainian Airlines and other flight companies are working on implementing new routes and non-stop flights starting 2017-2018 due to the recently obtained visa-free regime with the European Union.

 Another way of how to travel to Ukraine from USA is finding cheap flights to Eastern European cities and crossing the border by a train.
 Thus, newly introduced train destinations include Poland, Czech Republic, Slovakia, Romania, Hungary and Bulgaria.
 For instance, daily express trains Intercity go from Polish Przemyśl to Lviv and Kyiv.